About Us

 Kelly Simcox

-Kelly Simcox (Vice President), a resident of Bridgeton Township, was born in Tinicum Township, while living most of her formative years in Tinicum and Nockamixon townships.
+Kelly Simcox (President), a resident of Bridgeton Township, was born in Tinicum Township, while living most of her formative years in Tinicum and Nockamixon townships.
 Kelly joined the working world with the objective to bring medicines to patients in need, which started a world-wind tour of work travel – some glamorous, some not so much.
 In the midst of all this travel, Kelly thought she might find another area of the world to call home, but ultimately each business trip and short-term assignment abroad resulted in her appreciating Bucks County more and more.
 Kelly describes her home town as one of the most beautiful places she has seen – on weekends she likes to walk the nearby tow path, bike the beautiful backroads, monitor a conserved property, or fund-raise for her favorite non-profit (aka Tinicum Conservancy).
 Kelly believes in protecting our natural resources for future generations and loves partnering with the community to achieve this goal.

 Michael Kauffman